-G1a.
-You will know from Sections BC or DE whether H/W's current occupation is farmer or rancher.

 G2.
+We know from BC28a whether Head's current occupation is farmer or rancher.

 Receipts from normal farm operations include:

-- a) money from sale of cash crops; - b) money from sale of livestock, dairy products, poultry, eggs, fruits and vegetables; - c) soil bank payments; - d) receipts from commodity credit loans, which count as income because they guarantee set prices for crops.
+- (a) Money from sale of cash crops; - (b) Money from sale of livestock, dairy products, poultry, eggs, fruits and vegetables; - (c) Soil bank payments; - (d) Receipts from commodity credit loans, which count as income because they guarantee set prices for crops.